-This report describes the Society in 2020, but there are parts of it that are forward looking.
-We have described the impact of the coronavirus as appropriate.
-As with most businesses, it has introduced an unprecedented level of uncertainty into the Society's prospects.
+This report describes the Society in 2021, but there are parts of it that are forward looking, and we have noted the impact of coronavirus where appropriate.
+As with most businesses, coronavirus has introduced an unprecedented level of uncertainty into the Society's prospects.
 The Board has considered the possible impact and has concluded that the Society is able to continue to meet its obligations to Members and regulators.
 That said, the situation is fast moving and the Board is continuing to monitor the position as events unfold.